omkarhole/Alumni-Management-System/Security.md

 ## Reporting a Vulnerability

-The Parampara handles financial and credit-related data.
+The Alumni-Management-System handles manage alumni connections, events, job postings, and foster community engagement.
 We take security vulnerabilities seriously.

 **Please do NOT open a public GitHub issue for security vulnerabilities.**